Listen to this episode

 TAO: the competitive intelligence token

 Alignment score.
 Moderate.
-The competitive mechanism drives quality but also drives concentration.
+The competitive mechanism drives quality but also drives concentration. dTAO improved emission allocation, but stake concentration means the same wealthy participants control most of the economic power.
 The most successful miners are those with the most resources, which works against the decentralisation thesis over time.

 FET: the enterprise-pivot token

 Alignment score.
-Low to moderate.
+Low.
 The token economics are closer to a traditional VC-backed crypto project than a community-owned network.
 Insider allocations and foundation holdings create structural selling pressure.
-The governance model concentrates power in the Alliance leadership.
+The governance model concentrates power in the Alliance leadership (Superintelligence Alliance Ltd, a Singapore-registered company).
+Ocean’s exit and subsequent lawsuit (settled, 286M FET returned) demonstrated that “decentralised alliance” governance can fracture when corporate interests diverge.

 The comparison that matters